 3. Non-renewable raw materials cannot be replenished within our lifetime - if ever.
 Many of these raw materials are also fossil-based and do not re-absorb the greenhouse gases that are emitted in their production or consumption.

 Circular design means designing for the product life cycle instead of just the product.
-It takes into account the materials used (including recycled materials when feasible), manufacturing, product function, distribution, and potential to repair, reuse, remanufacture, or recycle instead of the material ending up as a waste.
-An important step is to increasingly shift from fossil-based to renewable materials.
+It takes into account the materials used, manufacturing, product function, distribution, and potential to repair, reuse, remanufacture, or recycle instead of the material ending up as a waste.

-Stora Enso’s products are widely recyclable and we are working hard to improve the other aspects of circular design in our operations.
-One of the biggest things going for us is our raw material: we are lucky to be working with trees that can grow back .Stora Enso's Packaging Materials division has published a Circular Design Guide for Packaging that focuses on recyclability.
+Stora Enso's Circular Design Guidelines introduce our circular design principles which are being integrated into our innovation and product management.
+One of the biggest things going for us is our raw material: we are lucky to be working with trees that grow back .Stora Enso's Packaging Materials division has published a Circular Design Guide for Packaging that focuses on recyclability.
 Read more and download the guide here.

 Recycling is extremely important: no one wants products to end up as waste in landfills, our oceans, or nature.
 Many of us do our best to recycle our waste and know a fair share about how it all works.